chaseruskin/orbit/docs/src/commands/view.md

       Display the list of possible versions

 `--units, -u`
-      Display the list of HDL primary design units associated with this ip
+      Display the list of hdl primary design units associated with this ip

 `--all, -a`
       Include any private or hidden results